mandatoryhashtags/sixfinity-shadowrun/core_rules.md

 The damage from grenades becomes less the farther away from them you are.
 The DV entry for grenades lists the initial damage for those closest to the grenade, within a yard, called Ground Zero, then two categories of lesser damage for those in Close and Near Range, with the damage limited to a maximum range of the Blast STATIS.
 Use the `Athletics skill + Agility` when throwing grenades, or `Exotic Weapons (Launcher) + Agility` when launching a grenade from a grenade launcher.
 Follow the rules for Blast Attacks.
 Grenades and similar explosives can also be rigged with a tripwire to be set up as a basic booby trap.
 This requires an `Mechanics + Talent (8, 1 Major Action) Extended Test`.
 **Stun grenade**

 Often called flash-bangs, these grenades explode to create a bright, loud, shocking blast that stuns and staggers anyone in their range.
-Along with the damage, those in the Blast of a Stun grenade suffer the Blinded I, Deafened I, and Dazed Status Effect.
+Along with the damage, those in the Blast of a Stun grenade suffer the Blinded I, Deafened I, and Dazed Status EFFECT.

 **Flash-pak**